 Blogging can pay dividends for your lead-generation efforts.
 Businesses that blog at least 16 times a month see 350% more traffic than those that don’t.

-Share your posts on your social profiles, like Twitter and LinkedIn.
-Use relevant hashtags to help with discovery.
+- Share your posts across your social profiles, including Twitter and LinkedIn, and employ relevant hashtags to enhance discoverability.